Neuron Focus Support: Eliminating distraction through facilitated goal-oriented task management

 Github repo. of Neuron device prototype (Arduino): https://github.com/abhinitparelkar/hci594-capstone-arduino-device

 Apart from the whole user-centered design process, the following were the individual ownership by the team members:

 Gerard Panganiban: Designed & Developed App Screens & Code-based app UI.

 Abhinit Parelkar: Designed & Developed device prototype (Arduino), Produced product sketches & vision.

 Parelkar, A. (2018, September 03).
 Eliminating distraction through goal-oriented task management - a UX case study.
 Retrieved from https://uxdesign.cc/neuron-focus-support-eliminating-distraction-through-facilitated-goal-oriented-task-management-d41165c85e6

-Parelkar, A., & Panganiban, G. (2018, October 22).
+Parelkar, A., & Panganiban, G. (2018).
 Neuron Focus Support – Eliminating Distraction Through Facilitated Goal-Oriented Task Management.
-Retrieved from https://designincubation.com/publications/abstracts/neuron-focus-support-eliminating-distraction-through-facilitated-goal-oriented-task-management/
+Design Incubation Colloquium 5.1 (#DI2018oct), October 27, 2018, DePaul University, College of Computing and Digital Media https://designincubation.com/publications/abstracts/neuron-focus-support-eliminating-distraction-through-facilitated-goal-oriented-task-management/

 It was a challenge for us to come up with a product which exists in both worlds (digital & tangible) within 7 weeks.
 Throughout the project we built a trust and thus shared a dream to implement our ideas in to action.
 This was a collaborative team effort (of course it’s not easy to find the like-minded individuals to work with).